Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 type MaterialConsumed = // The type you have designed

-// Sum of all types related to material type MaterialEvent = MaterialConsumed | MaterialRestockedEvent | // etc.
+// Sum of all types related to material type MaterialEvent = MaterialConsumed | MaterialRestocked | // etc.

 // Tag to denote any sort of material-related event const MaterialTag = Tag<MaterialEvent>('material')